 Pro Tip: Be sure to customize every resume you submit!
 Use keywords from the job ad itself to tailor your resume before you submit it.
 This gives your resume a better chance of passing through the ATS and actually landing on a recruiter’s desk!
 If you’ve applied for a bunch of jobs, but haven’t received a single bite, try using a service like Jobscan.
 With Jobscan, they’ll scan your resume and the job listing to see what your match rate calculation is — then you can improve your resume based on their suggestions making your resume stand out from the rest.

 2. Keep Track Of The Jobs You’re Applying To

 It’s easy to get lost in an online job search.
 After all, you can discover thousands of job leads at your fingertips every single day.
 It can quickly become cluttered if you don’t keep track of which jobs you’re applying to on a daily basis.

-To stay organized and on track, use a platform like JibberJobber or a simple spreadsheet in Microsoft Excel or Google Sheets.
-Keep a running list of each job you’ve applied to, including the company name, contact person, date applied, and any special notes you want to remember.
-There are even free job search templates you can find online.
+To stay organized and on track, you can use Holly’s Work From Home Career Planner which will guide and track your job search from start to finish.
+Or use a simple spreadsheet to keep a running list of each job you’ve applied to, including the company name, contact person, date applied, and any special notes you want to remember.

 Once you have a job search sheet set up, you can keep a super organized list of all the jobs for which you’ve applied.
 You can also track the status of each application like whether you’ve received a response, need to follow up, or have an interview scheduled.